maxrmorrison/alamode/README.md

 # alamode
-Synthetic multimodal audio database generator
+Synthetic multimodal audio dataset generator

 Alamode is a tool for creating controlled experimental conditions in order to analyze properties of algorithms for generating audio.
 Alamode can synthesize